top of page

 And now, some twenty years after Grandma and Grandpa have passed on to their rest, when Shauna and Brian and I and our families get together with our parents around the 4th of July and have a barbecue, we know we are carrying on the tradition, even though there’s no home-made ice cream anymore, and our kids prefer the ice cream sandwiches or popsicles anyway, and our parents are close to all three of their kids but closest to Shauna, and they look at her still like Jesus looking upon a revenant, and she can do no wrong by them, which is more than fair.

-I’m almost fifty now, closer to the one end of life than the other, and when I get into bed and shut my eyes I know I have only a minute before I fall asleep and that I get to pick what scene to watch, and oftener now I pick that scene in the front room in Cedar City, that scene of the seven of us and news and ice cream, and the moment just before Grandma comes in with the ice cream, just before … and I think too about Grandpa’s big hand on the kitchen table, and his giant finger drawing invisible lines in the table, and how he gathered us that summer and held us in place, and now that I think about it, it was as if for those fifty-five nights that one summer, by the force of our tradition, and by the force of our shared weight and habits, and through the power and strength of Grandpa’s finger and the magical ice cream of Grandma, it was like we had all together worn or warmed a big hole in the earth, the size of the front room, and we had all been there together, and the front room with the news and the ice cream was like a caldera in my mind, a natural gathering spot or resting spot, so that when I had a choice of what to think upon, it was like my mind’s energies were waters and the caldera was the natural low place, the natural gathering place, and so it was easy for my attention to end up there in the front room that summer, the summer that was no doubt the worst summer Shauna ever had, and that too, I will ask Shauna next time I see her, would she trade away that summer for all she had learned then and since and I don’t know what she’ll say, but I know my answer.
+I’m almost fifty now, closer to the one end of life than the other, and when I get into bed and shut my eyes I know I have only a minute before I fall asleep and that I get to pick what scene to watch, and oftener now I pick that scene in the front room in Cedar City, that scene of the seven of us and news and ice cream, and the moment just before Grandma comes in with the ice cream, just before … and I think too about Grandpa’s big hand on the kitchen table, and his giant finger drawing invisible lines in the table, and how he gathered us that summer and held us in place, and now that I think about it, it was as if for those fifty-five nights that one summer, by the force of our tradition, and by the force of our shared weight and habits, and through the power and strength of Grandpa’s finger and the magical ice cream of Grandma, it was like we had all together worn or warmed a big hole in the earth, the size of the front room, and we had all been there together, and the front room with the news and the ice cream was like a caldera in my mind, a natural gathering spot or resting spot, so that when I had a choice of what to think upon, it was like my mind’s energies were waters and the caldera was the natural low place, the natural gathering place, and so it was easy for my attention to end up there in the front room that summer, the summer that was no doubt the worst summer Shauna ever had, and that too, I will ask Shauna next time I see her, would she trade away that summer for all she had learned then and since and I don’t know what she’ll say, but I know my answer is I wouldn't trade the memories of that summer for anything.

 bottom of page